 Hollow Solid Cellular Vinyl: This is an advanced, solid cellular material which has the look and feel of natural wood, without any of the downsides.
 Unlike hollow vinyl, solid cellular vinyl is milled, crafted and fabricated just like wood.
 You won’t even be able to tell the difference!
 Unlike wood, it won’t rot, warp, flake or peel.
 Maintenance is a breeze and your fence will last a lifetime.
 It’s available in over 100 different colors, so you can match the look of your home perfectly.

-If you’re ready to get started on your own fence, or if you’d like to speak with one of our designers, fill out our instant estimate form or give us a call at: (818) 244-4000.
+If you’re ready to get started on your own fence, or if you’d like to speak with one of our designers on the types of fences that would fit your needs, fill out our instant estimate form or give us a call at: (818) 244-4000.